kyxap1/starred/README.md

 - [prest](https://github.com/prest/prest) - pREST is a way to serve a RESTful API from any databases written in Go
 - [nginxse-virtualhost-generator](https://github.com/hishriTaha/nginxse-virtualhost-generator) - A CLI-based tool that helps you generate NGINX server block configuration files in a few seconds.
 - [aui](https://github.com/helmuthdu/aui) - Archlinux Ultimate Install
-- [elastic-ci-stack-for-aws](https://github.com/buildkite/elastic-ci-stack-for-aws) - A simple, flexible, auto-scaling cluster of build agents running in your own AWS VPC
+- [elastic-ci-stack-for-aws](https://github.com/buildkite/elastic-ci-stack-for-aws) - An auto-scaling cluster of build agents running in your own AWS VPC
 - [deploy-drone](https://github.com/auxilincom/deploy-drone) - Deploy Drone CI to enable continuous integration ⚡️ on your product
 - [cassandra-cluster](https://github.com/dmitry-zhuravlev/cassandra-cluster) - Cassandra cluster with Docker Compose.
 - [initcassandra](https://github.com/ansrivas/initcassandra) - A super hacky way to initialize keyspaces and tables in cassandra using docker-compose.